Azure-App-Service/DemoApp/README.md

 * Uses the [Python Social Auth](https://python-social-auth.readthedocs.io/en/latest/) library to enable GitHub and LinkedIn accounts to login and returns user profile information from these systems.

-   The following path are exposed for authentication:
+   The following paths are exposed for authentication:

    | Path                                 | Description                              |
    | ------------------------------------ | ---------------------------------------- |